garym/pilights/README.md

 sudo mv fcserver /usr/local/bin/
 ```

-Now create the json config in ```/usr/local/etc/fcserver.json``` with something like the following (needs updating
+Now create the json config in ```/usr/local/etc/fcserver.json``` with something like the following.
-for the actual layout once determined):
+The serial for the device is a placeholder which we will discover in a later step.
+The map describes the mapping of each of the 8 outputs from the fadecandy to the pixels being controlled.
+In the initial version of the exhibit we are using 6 of the outputs to control:

+ 1: an 8 pixel stick
+ 2: a 1/4 circle of 1
+ 3: a 1/4 circle of 1
+ 4: a 1/4 circle of 1
+ 5: a 1/4 circle of 1
+ 6: an 8 pixel stick

+The map contained will allow us to treat all the pixels as a continuous range from 0 to 75 so we don't have to
+consider an offset.

 ```json
 {